CWHP Home | Alphabetical Index | Topical Index

 chemistry and the German language, she returned to Cambridge at the age of sixteen.

-Bell had taught at the Clarke School and was then professor of vocal physiology
+Alexander Graham Bell had taught at the Clarke School and was then professor

-and elocution at Boston University.
-He was hired by Mabel’s father as
+of vocal physiology and elocution at Boston University.
+He was hired by Mabel’s

-a private tutor.
-Hubbard was also financing Alexander Graham Bell’s experiments
+father as a private tutor.
+Hubbard was also financing Bell’s experiments

 on the telephone and helped organize his company.
 Mabel and Alexander became

-married Mabel and the couple had two sons who died in infancy and two daughters
+couple married.
+They had two sons who died in infancy and two daughters who

 Mabel supported her husband in his work, notably